Projects

 Colorado School of Mines

-For this class project our team was tasked to build a solution to specifically 3d printing waste.
-To solve this we designed and constructed a fully functional pneumatic injection molder capable of producing small molded plastic parts including a small “The Rock” shaped head as the test component.
+For this class project our team was tasked with designing a component of a plastic recycling line, specifically targeting PLA from 3D printing waste.
+We chose to create an injection molder, designing and constructing a fully functional pneumatic system capable of producing small molded plastic parts.
+Our test design mold was a bust of Dwayne “The Rock” Johnson’s head as a test for fine detail using this system.

 During this project I was the electronics lead and used a PID control system to keep the heating element at the proper temperature.
 Also a simple LED color system was developed to visually display whether the heating element was at the necessary temperature and if the plastic was ready to be pressed into the mold.